dotimothy/TimduinoTutorials/README.md

 # TimduinoTutorials
- Timothy Do's Arduino Experiments.
-Run AT YOUR OWN RISK.
+ Timothy Do's Experiments with the Arduino Uno.
+Run the .ino files AT YOUR OWN RISK.